emreayar/aprswxbox/README.md

 An Arduino project that collects basic weather parameters and sends to APRS network.

 ##NOTE: Be sure to GET REQUIRED LIBRARIES listed below!
+###ONLY DHT library downloaded from links below will work, the original DHT library will NOT work!

 ##libraries

-The DHT library is from AdaFruit [https://github.com/adafruit/DHT-sensor-library](https://github.com/adafruit/DHT-sensor-library).
+The DHT library is from AdaFruit [https://github.com/yangl1996/DHT-sensor-library](https://github.com/yangl1996/DHT-sensor-library).

 The BMP085 library is also from AdaFruit [https://github.com/adafruit/Adafruit-BMP085-Library](https://github.com/adafruit/Adafruit-BMP085-Library)